kube-zen/zen-gc/docs/PROJECT_STRUCTURE.md

 ## Overview

-`zen-gc` is the implementation and PoC for the Generic Garbage Collection KEP proposal.
+`zen-gc` is a production-ready Kubernetes controller for automatic garbage collection of any Kubernetes resource.

 ## Project Goals

-1. **Implement PoC** of the Generic GC Controller based on the KEP
+1. **Provide Value**: Solve the real-world problem of resource cleanup in Kubernetes
-2. **Validate Design** through real-world testing
+2. **Production Ready**: Build a reliable, observable, and maintainable solution
-3. **Open Source** the implementation for community feedback
+3. **Community Driven**: Open source project that welcomes contributions and feedback
-4. **Submit KEP** to Kubernetes Enhancement Proposals after validation
+4. **Future**: If widely adopted, may be proposed as a Kubernetes Enhancement Proposal (KEP)

 ## Project Structure